How We Anal Play with Joey Lee & Mav

 Don’t Just Dive Right Into It!

-While everyone in the room may be super excited about having anal sex, you don’t want to just dive right into it.
+While everyone in the room may be super excited about anal play, you don’t want to just dive right into it.
 Don’t forget about romance on your quest for anal adventures.
 Foreplay is an incredibly important thing emotionally, but also physically.
 Kissing, touching, teasing, and all that fun stuff can lead to a more enjoyable anal sex experience.

 Loosen up a Bit